prebid/prebid-server-java/extra/modules/WURFL-devicedetection/README.md

 mvn clean package --file extra/pom.xml
 ```

-### Configuring the WURFL Device Detection Module
+### Configuring the WURFL Module

-Below is a sample configuration for the WURFL device detection module:
+Below is a sample configuration for the WURFL module:

 ```yaml
 hooks: